Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2026-08-10-IntDivByFP.md

 \\
 Integer division `q=(x/y)` and remainder (of Euclidean division) `r=(x%y)` hardware operations are very sad on current hardware.
 Typically very long latency and poor throughput.
-In contract floating-point division is pretty happy: shorter latency, higher throughput and often more execution units to perform the operation.
+In contrast floating-point division is pretty happy: shorter latency, higher throughput and often more execution units to perform the operation.
 So there are cases it could be interesting to move some integer div/mod operations to floating point.
 But it's PITA right?
 Actually I think it's easy.
-Here I'll explain why I think this and if I'm wrong then somebody stronger number theory than me (we're barely on speaking terms) should spot any edge cases I've missed.
+The math is pretty straightforward so if I've made a mistake I expect to find out rather soon.

 My claim is: for two integers `x` & `y` (signed or unsigned) that fit in 53/24 bits for double/single precision respectively, with both promoted to floating point then: